Hundreds more flights canceled because of staff shortages

 Globally, airlines scrapped about 2,200 flights as of Sunday morning, down from more than 2,800 from the day before, FlightAware’s data showed.
 The site does not say why flights are canceled.

-JetBlue scrapped 10 percent of its flights Sunday.
-Delta canceled 5 percent and United canceled 4 percent, according to FlightAware.
-The three airlines canceled more than 10 percent of their scheduled flights on Saturday.
+JetBlue scrapped 10% of its flights Sunday.
+Delta canceled 5% and United canceled 4%, according to FlightAware.
+The three airlines canceled more than 10% of their scheduled flights on Saturday.

 American Airlines spokesperson Derek Walls said the Christmas cancellations stemmed from virus-related sick calls.